plan2net/context_ribbon/Documentation/Usage/Index.rst

 Install the extension and set the application context: https://docs.typo3.org/typo3cms/extensions/bsdist/Main/ApplicationContext/Index.html

-Restart your server and the ribbon is shown.
-The states development, testing and production are supported.
+Restart your webserver server and the ribbon is shown.

-You can switch off/on the ribbon in the frontend by extension settings in extension manager.
+You can switch off/on the ribbon in the frontend by adding the static extension template to you main template.

-*It doesn't show a ribbon while production mode in frontend!*
+*The ribbon is hidden in production context automatically!*

 Credits
 -------